 Most weightlifting belts have a width between 4 and 6 inches.
 The wider the belt, the better the support, right?
 Well, not necessarily.

 Really wide belts can be uncomfortable to wear simply because they will get in the way of your mobility.
 So you would probably be better off with a belt which is firm enough to offer support and not so wide.
 Something in-between 4 to 5 inches should work great.

 The thickness of the belt will also affect both the comfort and the support.
 Generally speaking, a thicker belt will offer more support, but it can also be really uncomfortable.

-Obviously you want to get the right size, which should be pretty straight forward.
-All manufactures offer these charts which are going to help you pick the right size based on your waist measurements.
+Obviously, you want to get the right size, which should be pretty straightforward.
+All manufacturers offer these charts which are going to help you pick the right size based on your waist measurements.
 The thing is that some vendors managed to screw these charts up if you are somewhere towards the upper or lower limit of a sizing, you can end up picking a belt which will not fit you.

 Lastly but not least you want to check out the pricing as well.
-A decent weight lifting belt for crossfit will set you back $30-$40, but there are also a few decent options under $30 if you are on budget or you are just starting out.
+A decent weight lifting belt for CrossFit will set you back $30-$40, but there are also a few decent options under $30 if you are on a budget or you are just starting out.

 Alright, let’s take a look at our top 5 picks.

 2017’s Reviews Of The Best Weight Lifting Belt for Crossfit

 #1 Fire Team Fit Weightlifting Belt